We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 and/or Streaming (continuous).

-Wait at least 2 – 3 days after creating the link, and then check if the BigQuery export works as expected.
+Wait two to three days after creating the link, then check that the BigQuery export is running as expected.

 For more in-depth details, check how to set up BigQuery Export here.